-Betsie Strydom is a partner in our Johannesburg office Tax Practice.
+Betsie Strydom is a consultant in our Johannesburg office Tax Practice.

 She specialises in corporate tax, mining tax, trusts and tax dispute resolution.
 Her expertise extends to all aspects of domestic tax, mining royalties, transaction taxes, tax disputes and tax negotiations, tax and commercial mediation, international tax and exchange control issues and broad-based empowerment structures.

 Betsie holds a BA LLB and a Higher Diploma (International Tax) from the Rand Afrikaans University, a Higher Diploma in Tax from the University of the Witwatersrand as well as a certificate in Advanced Administrative Law and a certificate in Mining Tax Law (also from the University of the Witwatersrand).
 She is an accredited Conflict Dynamics / African Centre for Dispute Settlement Accredited Mediator and an accredited Mediator for CEDR (UK).